-How long to cook these in the air fryer.
+How long to cook sliced potatoes in air fryer.

 I used my Cosori Air fryer and these cooked in 15 mins however, a variety of factors will affect how long it takes to cook potato slices in the air fryer so please bear that in mind when making this potato recipe

 - Brand and size of air fryer used: Air fryers cook differently.
 If making a recipe for the first time, keep an eye on it and don’t be afraid to take a peek often.